 The warrior serves as the close combat Melee masher character.
 He can equip heavy armor and dual wields heavy weapons such as Axes & Swords.
 The Warrior has the strongest defense.

 The Wizard is the heavy offensive ranged character.
 His magic attacks and spells are heavily reliant on mana as all his skill requires large does of it.
 While his attacks are the strongest of the three playable characters, his defense is the weakest.

 R.AW. controls in a manner similar to most games of its' type.
-However unlike most modern games in this sub-genre it features absolutely no mini-map.
-The player has health and mana points, both which regenerate over time and can be replenished through the use of potions found or purchased from NPC merchants in game.
+However, unlike most modern games in this sub-genre, it features absolutely no mini-map.
+The player has health and mana points, both of which regenerate over time and can be replenished through the use of potions found or purchased from NPC merchants in-game.
 The player's skills and items are mappable to eight buttons.
 There is no standard "attack" as each attack is an upgradable skill.

 The character also carries and can find Soulstones limited to a maximum of 9 which serves as means to instantly revive upon death.

-Later in the game the player acquires the ability (requires of class selected) to use the Incarnation skill, which allows him/her to a possess a weakened monster for a short time.
+Later in the game, the player acquires the ability (requires of class selected) to use the Incarnation skill, which allows him/her to possess a weakened monster for a short time.

 R.A.W. also features a 2-player co-op mode where players can have another player join them at any point in their campaign, however the second player cannot choose the same class as the Host player.
 The invited player is buffed to the Host player's level if need be and can retain all loot and experience obtained in the mode.
-However only the Host player retains the campaign story progress achieved in their play time.
-If the second player rejoins the Host's game in another session, they will have create a new character.
+However, only the Host player retains the campaign story progress achieved in their playtime.
+If the second player rejoins the Host's game in another session, they will have to create a new character.